BikLab/protocols/README.md

-# protocols
+# Protocols and Pipelines
-wet lab and bioinformatics protocols used in the Bik LAB
+This repo contains the wet lab protocols and bioinformatics pipelines used in the Bik Lab.